amethyst/amethyst/CONTRIBUTING.md

 So, you have a pull request?
 Great!
 But before you submit, please make sure you have done the following things first:

-1. You have ensured the pull request is against the master branch.
+1. You have ensured the pull request is against the latest version of your branch.
 2. You have granted non-exclusive right to your source code under the [MIT License][ml].
-3. You have processed your source code with `rustfmt`.
+3. You have processed your source code with `cargo fmt`.
-4. If your pull request adds new methods or functions to the codebase, you have written tests for them.
+4. If your pull request adds new methods or functions to the codebase, you have written adequate test cases for them.
    * Unit tests are placed at the bottom of the same .rs file in a submodule called `tests` with `// Unit tests` right above it.
 For an example, see the unit tests in the [timing.rs][ti] file in the `amethyst_engine` sub-crate.